 4. How big will the new facility be?

-The current plan calls for an initial average day plant capacity of approximately 10 million gallons per day (mgd).
+The permit application has an initial phase of 10 million gallons per day with expansion up to 15 mgd.
 Future expansions, which would be timed dependent on growth, could increase the average day capacity up to 25 mgd.
 By comparison, the existing Village Creek Water Reclamation Facility has an average day capacity of 166 mgd.

 5. Will there be a lot of odors from this facility?